 Both treatments were highly effective.
 After weeks 48, 97% of people who switched to the TAF and 93% who stayed with their current schemes had an undetectable viral load, a significant difference in favor of TAF.

-Safety and overall tolerability were good in both treatment groups, with few people dropping out of therapy due to adverse events (0,9% in the TAF group and 2,5% in the TDF group - the equivalent of 1 / 3 when comparing the two subsets of dropouts in favor of TAF).
-While most types of side effects encountered and laboratory abnormalities were similar in both groups, however, there are some important differences related to kidney function and bone health.
+Overall safety and tolerability were good in both treatment groups, with few people discontinuing therapy due to adverse events (0,9% in the TAF group and 2,5% in the TDF group - the equivalent of 1 / 3 in the comparison between the two subsets of for TAF).
+While most of the types of side effects and laboratory abnormalities found were similar in both groups and yet, there are some important differences related to kidney function and bone health.

-People who moved to the TAF had improvements in markers of renal function while those who remained in the TDF worsened.
-Bone mineral density (BMD) of the spine and hip increased in TAF arm and fell among those in the arm with the PTO.
+People who switched to TAF showed improvements in markers of renal function while those who remained on PFD were worse.
+Bone mineral density (BMD) of the spine and hip increased in the TAF arm and fell between those in the arm with the TDF.
 People who moved to the TAF also saw significant improvements in osteopenia or osteoporosis.

-Especially for women and others at risk for bone loss, or those at risk for problems with kidney function, "TAF provides a great new option," Mills said.
+Especially for women and others at risk of bone loss, or for people at risk for problems with kidney function, "TAF provides a great new option," Mills said.

 In a report, Samir Gupta, MD of Indiana University, who presented the findings of a phase 3 ongoing TAF in people with pre-existing mild or moderate impairment of renal function (summary TUAB0103).

 This analysis included 242 people with stable viral suppression.
 About 80% were men, about 18% were black, and the average age was 58 years.
-Many had risk factors for kidney disease, including high blood pressure and diabetes.
-At baseline had no light to moderate renal impairment with eGFR ranging from the 30 69 ml / min.
+Many had risk factors for kidney disease, which included high blood pressure and diabetes.
+At baseline, they did not have mild to moderate renal impairment with eGFR ranging from 30 to 69 ml / min.

-In this study, the participants have gone from existing schemes that could contain TDF or not, move on to the therapeutic squema single pill FAT used in the previous study; before the exchange, 65% were engaged in treatment regimens containing TDF.
+In the present study, participants shifted from existing regimens that could contain TDF or not, to the therapeutic single-FAT syringe used in the previous study; before the exchange, 65% were involved in therapeutic regimens containing TDF.

-Among people who switched regimens containing TDF- for TAF were improvements that were significant and sometimes dramatic improvements in various measures of proteinuria (high levels of protein in the urine).
-The proportion of subjects with clinically significant proteinuria decreased 47% to 13%.
-But the changes were small and not statistically significant for those who switched regimens containing TDF to regimens containing TAF.
+Among people who switched from TDF-containing therapy regimens to TAF, there were significant improvements and sometimes great improvements in various measures of proteinuria (high levels of protein in the urine).
+The proportion of participants with clinically significant proteinuria decreased from 47% to 13%.
+But the changes were small and not statistically significant for those who switched from therapeutic regimens containing TDF to therapeutic regimens containing TAF.

-Again, people have changed PTO containing regimens to treatment regimens containing the TAF saw significant increases in bone density; on average (+ 2.95%) as backbone and (+ 1.85%) in the hip in 48 week studies.
-But there were no significant changes among non-TDF combined.
+Again, people who switched from therapeutic regimens containing TDF to therapeutic regimens containing TAF saw significant increases in bone density; on average (+ 2.95%) in the spine and (+ 1.85%) in the hip in 48 weeks studies.
+But there were no significant changes among the non-TDF combined.

-Data from these days 48 support renal and bone security scheme in single pill once a day, a [FAT coformulation] HIV and for adults with impaired renal function, "concluíramos researchers.
+Data from these 48 weeks support renal and bone safety in the once-daily once-a-day regimen, a [FAT co-formulation] for adults with HIV and renal impairment, "conclude researchers.

-Based on the findings of the study, Gilead, asked the Food and Drug Administration (FDA) to approve the new version of TAF Stribild, with a decision expected in November.
-The company has also requested approval of a TAF coformulation double that would replace Truvada, which is developing two other single pill schemes TAF, containing rilpivirine (Edurant) and others darunavir (Prezista).
+Based on the findings of the study, Gilead asked the Food and Drug Administration (FDA) to approve the new version of TAF Stribild with a decision expected for November.
+The company has also asked for approval of a TAF double co-formulation that would replace Truvada, which is developing two other TAF single pill schemes, one containing rilpivirine (Edurant) and the other darunavir (Prezista).
 A study Stand-alone (monotherapy) TAF is also being developed as a treatment for hepatitis B.

 The Raltegavir during pregnancy

-It is well known that prescribe antiretroviral drugs to pregnant women and newborns can dramatically reduce the risk of HIV transmission.
-Older drugs such as zidovudine (AZT or Retrovir), nevirapine (Viramune), and lopinavir / ritonavir (Kaletra) have the largest number of data on the use during pregnancy, but the new drugs may be better tolerated and easier to take .
+It is well known that prescribing antiretrovirals to pregnant women and newborns can dramatically reduce the risk of HIV transmission.
+Older drugs such as zidovudine (AZT or Retrovir), nevirapine (Viramune), and lopinavir / ritonavir (Kaletra) have the highest data on use during pregnancy, but new drugs may be better tolerated and easier to take .

-However, raltegravir has been used in exceptional cases to prevent vertical transmission (from mother to son), Kakkar said.
-This can be particularly beneficial for women with HIV who have therapeutic delays during pregnancy and need to quickly download your viral viral loads before delivery, or for women who live the experience of therapeutic failure during pregnancy or sized virus resistant to therapy in use during pregnancy.
+However, raltegravir has been used in exceptional cases to prevent vertical transmission (from mother to child), Kakkar said.
+This may be particularly beneficial for women with HIV who are experiencing therapeutic delays during pregnancy and who need to quickly lower their viral loads before delivery, or for women experiencing failure during pregnancy or carrying carrier-resistant virus in use during pregnancy.

-This analysis included 18 women Montreal who gave birth between 2010 and 2015.
-They received raltegravir during pregnancy, the usual dose of 400 mg twice a day as part of a combination antiretroviral therapy scheme.
-Indications for raltegravir included viral load above 1.000 copies during the third trimester of pregnancy despite treatment (seven women), late start of ART during pregnancy (seven women), and resistance to antiretroviral drugs (six women).
+This analysis included 18 women Montreal which gave birth between 2010 and 2015.
+They received raltegravir during pregnancy at the usual dose of 400 mg twice daily as part of a combination ART regimen.
+Indications for raltegravir included viral load above 1.000 copies during the third trimester of pregnancy despite treatment (seven women), late initiation of ART during gestation (seven women), and resistance to antiretroviral drugs (six women).

-Most women started to take raltegravir after the first trimester.
-(During the first quarter the risk of harm to the fetus is larger.)
-But some began raltegravir before conception and the latter did not even 40ª week of pregnancy.
-The women in the study 18, 14 achieved undetectable viral load after starting ART with raltegravir, but four still had detectable virus levels at delivery.
+Most women started taking raltegravir after the first trimester.
+(During the first trimester the risk of damage to the fetus is greater.)
+But some started raltegravir before conception and the last one did not until the 40 week of gestation.
+Of the 18 women in the study, 14 achieved undetectable viral load after initiation of ART with raltegravir, but four still had detectable viral levels at delivery.

-None of the infants born to high risk mothers were infected with the HIV virus.
-(By comparison, the rates of infection in newborns in order to present and mothers not treated range from about 4% to 9%).
+None of the high-risk newborn mothers were infected with the HIV virus.
+(In comparison, infection rates in newborns in order to present and untreated mothers range from about 4% to 9%).

-Children born at a mean gestational age of 38 weeks and had a usual average weight at birth of 3,1 kg (about 7 lb).
-Scores APGAR, Length and head circumference were comparable to those of newborns exposed to Kaletra or optimized schemes with atazanavir during pregnancy.
-None of the newborns of women with ART scheme combined with raltegravir at conception was born with congenital anomalies or defects (sic) from birth.
+Children were born at a mean gestational age of 38 weeks and had a usual mean birth weight of 3,1 kg (about 7 lb).
+Scores of APGAR, head length and circumference were comparable to those of newborns exposed to Kaletra or atazanavir-optimized regimens during pregnancy.
+None of the newborns of women with ART regimens combined with raltegravir at conception were born with congenital anomalies or birth defects (sic).

-The study also examined two newborns who received raltegravir as prophylaxis soon after birth.
-Of these children, born of a mother with detectable viral load during the third quarter, a history of poor adherence and resistance to NRTIs, NNRTIs and protease inhibitors.
-The other, born of a woman who refused ART during pregnancy, had high viral load at delivery, and also had a history of non-adherence and multidrug resistance.
+The study also looked at two newborns who received raltegravir as prophylaxis shortly after birth.
+One of these children was born to a mother with detectable viral load during the third trimester, a history of poor adherence and resistance to NRTIs, NNRTIs and protease inhibitors.
+The other, born of a woman who refused ART during pregnancy, had a high viral load at delivery, and also had a history of nonadherence and resistance to multiple drugs.

-None of these higher-risk infants were infected with HIV, which is confirmed by HIV OF RNA and DNA testing from four months.
-Raltegravir was well tolerated and no babies experienced adverse events or laboratory abnormalities.
+None of these higher risk infants were infected with HIV, which is confirmed by HIV RNA and DNA testing from four months on.
+Raltegravir was well tolerated and no infants experienced any adverse events or laboratory abnormalities.

-"Raltegravir during pregnancy may have a role to play in preventing mother to child transmission in high-risk situation," the researchers concluded.
-"However, this strategy will not be used until more pharmacokinetic data and toxicity become available, with careful monitoring during pregnancy, therapeutic drug monitoring during treatment of newborns, [and] long-term monitoring of Newborn exposure is necessary. "
+"Raltegravir during pregnancy may have a role to play in preventing mother-to-child transmission at high risk," the researchers concluded.
+"However, this strategy will not be used until more pharmacokinetic data and toxicity become available, with careful monitoring during pregnancy, therapeutic drug monitoring during treatment of newborns, [and] long-term monitoring of newborn exposure is needed. "

 This video is going through the subtitling process.
 It should be ready in four weeks, approximately 26 / 09 / 2015 when this notice will be replaced